dprorok/datasciencecoursera/cleaningdataclass/Codebook.md

      4. SITTING
      5. STANDING
      6. LAYING
-* `subject` - ID number of the person performing the activity.
-     * ID numbers range from 1-30, inclusive.

 ##Measurements
 The measurement values in this dataset are **means by activity and subject** of the original data provided in the Human Activity Recognition Using Smartphones Dataset at `http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones`